 Adriana Koulias was born in Brazil and migrated to Australia with her family when she was nine years old.
 She has studied Philosophy, History and Esoteric Science for fifteen years and lectures on these topics.
 Her novels include The Seal, The Temple of the Grail and The Sixth Key.

 Christopher Kremmer was born in Sydney and educated at the University of Canberra.
 His early short fiction was published in literary magazines and won several awards.
 In 1990 he moved to Asia and spent a decade there writing and broadcasting for the ABC, The Sydney Morning Herald and The Age.
-His first book, Stalking the Elephant Kings: In Search of Laos (1997, later republished as Bamboo Palace), won the Qantas/City of Brisbane Prize for Asia-Pacific Travel Writing; his next, The Carpet Wars (2002), was a bestseller published in ten countries and shortlisted for several literary awards.
+His first book, Stalking the Elephant Kings: In Search of Laos (1997, republished as Bamboo Palace), won the Qantas/City of Brisbane Prize for Asia-Pacific Travel Writing; his next, The Carpet Wars (2002), was a bestseller, published in ten countries and shortlisted for several literary awards.
 The Chase is his fifth book, and his first published novel.
 His father was a jockey.
-Christopher lives with his family in Dulwich Hill, NSW. www.christopherkremmer.com
+Christopher is Senior Lecturer in the School of the Arts & Media at the University of New South Wales in Sydney, where he teaches Literary Journalism.

 Sylvia Kwon was born in South Korea but grew up in Perth, Western Australia after her family migrated there in 1977.
 She has a Bachelor of Arts (Hons) from the University of Western Australia.
 Before her family eventually settled in Perth, WA, they spent some time in regional Australia; first in a large town south of Perth and in a small mining town in the Goldfields.
 After moving to Melbourne, she worked in publishing and PR for a number of years before having a child.
 The Return is her first novel.